 The Residence must coordinate with any licensed hospice provider for hospice care provided to a Resident pursuant to 651 CMR 12.04(4)(b)1. to ensure continuity of care.

-All Residence staff providing care to a Resident receiving Basic Health Services must monitor the Resident’s condition and notify the Clinical Professional as well as the Resident, or the Resident’s Legal Representative or invoked Health Care Proxy, if applicable, and the Resident’s Licensed Independent Provider, regarding any change in the Resident’s condition.
+All Residence staff providing care to a Resident receiving Basic Health Services must monitor the Resident’s condition and notify the Clinical Professional as well as the Resident, or the Resident’s Legal Representative or Health Care Agent, if applicable, and the Resident’s Licensed Independent Provider, regarding any change in the Resident’s condition.

 Resident Service Plan, Resident Record, and Communication Log.

-The Residence’s nurse must develop the Resident’s Service Plan in accordance with 651 CMR 12.04(8).
+The Residence’s Registered Nurse must develop the Resident’s Service Plan in accordance with 651 CMR 12.04(8).

 Upon the implementation of any revision to a Resident’s Service Plan that includes the provision of Basic Health Services, the Residence shall review with the Resident, Resident Representative, or Legal Representative, as applicable, any changes to the fees associated with the provision of Basic Health Services established by the Resident’s Residency Agreement, and shall document such review in the Resident record.